temporalio/documentation/docs-src/php/queries.md

 `tctl --namespace samples-namespace workflow query -w your_workflow_id -r your_run_id -qt __stack_trace`

-> You can also access the stack trace from Temporal Web UI.
+> You can also access the call stack from Temporal Web UI.

 This command uses `__stack_trace`, which is a built-in query type supported by the Temporal client library.
 You can add custom query types to handle queries such as querying the current state of a